 The most recent reauthorization of the surface transportation law is the Fixing America's Surface Transportation (FAST) Act.
 The FAST Act sets policies related to metropolitan transportation planning.
 The law requires all MPOs to carry out a continuing, comprehensive, and cooperative (3C) transportation planning process.
 As part of its 3C planning process, the Boston Region MPO annually produces the Transportation Improvement Program (TIP) and Unified Planning Work Program (UPWP).
 These documents, along with the quadrennial Long-Range Transportation Plan (LRTP), are referred to as certification documents and are required for the MPO to be certified as meeting federal requirements; this certification is a prerequisite for receiving federal transportation funds.
-In addition to the requirement to produce the certification documents, the MPO must establish and conduct an inclusive public participation process, as well as maintain transportation models and data resources to support air quality conformity determinations, transportation equity analyses, and long- and short-range planning work and initiatives.
+In addition to the requirement to produce the certification documents, the MPO must establish and conduct an inclusive public participation process, as well as maintain transportation equity analyses, and long- and short-range planning work and initiatives.